martinbiel/StochasticPrograms.jl/README.md

 ### Defining Scenarios

-The first step to creating the recourse problem above in `StochasticPrograms` it to create a scenario sctructure as a child of the abstract type `AbstractScenarioData`.
-The structure should contain all stochastic parameters of, as well as the probability, of the modeled scenarios.
+The first step to creating the recourse problem above in `StochasticPrograms` is to create a scenario struct as a child of the abstract type `AbstractScenarioData`.
+The struct should contain all stochastic parameters, as well as the probability, of the modeled scenarios.
 A possible implementation of the scenarios in the recourse problem above could be as follows:

 ```julia
 julia> struct SimpleScenario <: AbstractScenarioData